Gunman Posing As Cop Shoots, Kills Minnesota Lawmaker, Her Husband

 The suspect was wearing a badge, vest, and taser, according to Brooklyn Park Police Chief Mark Bruley, who said a police vehicle was also seen in the driveway of the lawmaker’s home when the actual police arrived.

-Minnesota State Sen. John Hoffman and his wife, Yvette, were shot at their home in Champlin in a separate incident also near Minneapolis.
+Minnesota State Sen. John Hoffman and his wife, Yvette, were shot at their home in Champlin in a separate incident also near Minneapolis believed to be connected to the same suspect in the other shooting.

 They are now both out of surgery, and Minnesota Gov. Tim Walz said he was “optimistic” about their recovery at a news conference late Saturday morning.
 Hoffman is also a Democrat.